paulstraw/FancySelect/readme.md

 FancySelect is easy to use.
 Just target any `select` element on the page, and call `.fancySelect()` on it.
 If the select has an option with no value, it'll be used as a sort of placeholder text.

-By default, FancySelect uses native selects and styles only the trigger on mobile devices.
-To override this, pass an object with `forceMobile` set to `true` when initializing it.
+By default, FancySelect uses native selects and styles only the trigger on iOS devices.
+To override this, pass an object with `forceiOS` set to `true` when initializing it.

 ### HTML